Dos and Don’ts Before Tooth Extraction

 Acidic Foods to Avoid After Oral Surgery

-After oral surgery, it’s important to know that there are acidic foods to avoid after oral surgery because they could irritate your wound and slow down the healing process.
-Here’s a list of the types of acidic foods to steer clear of:
+Acidic foods could irritate your wound and slow down the healing process.
+Here’s a list of acidic foods to avoid after oral surgery in Avondale:

-- Tomatoes and citrus fruits: Fruits like oranges, grapefruits, lemons, limes, and tomatoes are bad for you.
+- Fruits like oranges, grapefruits, lemons, limes, and tomatoes are bad for you.
 It’s hard on your healing tissues because of their acidity.

-- Processed snacks: Be careful with snacks like flavored chips, crackers, and prepackaged foods that often contain citric acid or vinegar as preservatives, which can irritate your surgery site.
+- Be careful with snacks like flavored chips, crackers, and prepackaged foods that often contain citric acid or vinegar as preservatives, which can irritate your surgery site.

-- Sodas and other acidic beverages: The acid content in sodas, some sports drinks, and fruit punches can damage sensitive mouth tissues, so it’s best to avoid them.
+- The acid content in sodas, some sports drinks, and fruit punches can damage sensitive mouth tissues, so it’s best to avoid them.

 What Fruits to Avoid After Oral Surgery?